 Diagnostic Mode: Turn this switch on to test the onboard detector without requiring a vehicle present at the detection point.
 The associated onboard detector LED on the TSP turns on and off (alternating every 10 seconds).
-A warning prompt like this Warning: TSP60 #16 Veh 6 Diagnostic mode enabled appears at the top of the Dashboard.
-You must then turn Diagnostic Mode off to resume using the detector as normal.
+A warning prompt like this must then turn Diagnostic Mode off to resume using the detector as normal.